Tennessee man shot after fleeing police pleads guilty

 MEMPHIS, Tenn.
-(AP) - A Tennessee man shot by police during an attempted traffic stop has pleaded guilty to charges in the case, months after the officers involved were cleared of criminal wrongdoing.
+(AP) - Prosecutors say a Tennessee man shot by police during an attempted traffic stop has pleaded guilty to criminal charges.

-Martavious Banks, 26, will serve two years and 10 months of probation after reaching a settlement to plead guilty Wednesday to evading arrest in a vehicle with risk of death or injury and unlawful weapons possession, the Shelby County district attorney’s office said.
+Shelby County prosecutors say 26-year-old Martavious Banks will serve two years and 10 months of probation after reaching a settlement to plead guilty Wednesday to evading arrest in a vehicle with risk of death or injury and unlawful weapons possession.

-Banks was sentenced to two years in prison, but he has met minimum sentencing requirements with time already served.
+Prosecutors said Banks was sentenced to prison, but he has met sentencing requirements with time already served.

-Police said Banks ran from a traffic stop in Memphis in September 2018.
-Officers said they saw a gun in the vehicle and they chased him as he ran away.
-Banks was shot and hospitalized in critical condition.
+Police said Banks was shot when he ran away from a traffic stop in Memphis in September 2018.
+Banks was hospitalized in critical condition.

-After the shooting, Memphis Police Director Michael Rallings said three officers involved in the shooting did not have their body or in-car cameras activated as dictated by department policy.
+Memphis Police Director Michael Rallings has said three officers involved in the shooting did not have body or in-car cameras activated as dictated by department policy.
+They were not charged.

-Banks is black.
-The officer who shot him, Jamarcus Jeames, also is black.
-Jeames has resigned, and three other officers were suspended.

-As with other shootings of black men by police in other cities, the incident drew angry protests from activists and relatives of Banks.
-Protesters claimed the shooting was unlawful and police wanted to cover up details.

 Sign up for Daily Newsletters